puppetlabs/puppetlabs-registry/README.markdown

 The bulk of Registry's capabilities comes from two resource types: `registry_key` and `registry_value`.
 Combined, these types allow you to specify the registry container and file(s) meant to be in it.

 The defined resource type `registry::value` allows you to manage registry values and the parent key in one fell swoop.
-For example,

     registry::value { 'MyApp Setting1':
       key   => 'HKLM\Software\Vendor\PuppetLabs',